This Day in History – August 4

 You can read more about Queen Elizabeth the Queen Mother in this thread.

 August 4, 1914 – World War I: Germany invades Belgium

 The German attack on the Western Front began with an invasion through neutral Belgium.
 Because of treaties signed between the two countries, the United Kingdom declared war on Germany.
 The United States declared its neutrality.
 With Russia attacking German forces in East Prussia and British, French and other allied soldiers attacking from the west, Germany had to fight on two fronts.
 That denied Germany the quick victory it was hoping for and, eventually, led to complete defeat.

-Tagged Edward I, Military, Pope Urban VII, Queen Elizabeth the Queen Mother, Sebastian I, World War I.
+Tagged Edward I of England, Military, Pope Urban VII, Queen Elizabeth the Queen Mother, Sebastian I of Portugal, World War I.